asadal/langchain-rag/data/books/hani_supporters_eng.md

 We're sorry to hear that you'd like to discontinue your donation.
 You can discontinue your donation by logging in to Hankyoreh's homepage (https://www.hani.co.kr) and going to 'My Page' (https://member.hani.co.kr/help/support/sponsor_list.hani).
 Click 'View Details' under 'Patronage Information' on your My Page and you will find 'Cancel Patronage'.
 Please note that you must apply for 'Stop Support' at least 2 days before your recurring payment date to avoid additional authorization.
 If you are having difficulty logging in to cancel your support, please send the following information to supporters@h ani.co.kr.
 We'll check your information and get back to you.
 ① Name ② mobile phone number ③ email address you entered when you signed up for support.

+### I'd like to change my donation method.

+Do you want to change your payment method, or do you want to change the type of support, like recurring, one-time, or equity?
+Let us know what you'd like to do and we'll show you how.